charlielee/boats-animator/docs/features/main-window.md

 This is when a live-feed of the selected camera is displayed in the preview area.
 Capture mode is accessed by selecting the [live-view button](#live-view-button).

 #### Playback mode
 This is when a captured frame is displayed in the preview area.
-Preview mode can be accessed either by selecting a captured frame from the [frame-reel](#frame-reel) or by selecting the play button.
+Preview mode can be accessed either by selecting a captured frame from the [frame reel](#frame-reel) or by selecting the play button.

 ## Capture button